 Selling and marketing expenses consist primarily of compensation expenses for personnel engaged in sales and marketing, including salaries, equity based-compensation and benefits and related expenses, as well as promotion, marketing, market access, medical, and sales and distribution activities.
-These expenses also include costs related to the maintenance of our offices in Germany, which is focused primarily on marketing NexoBrid, and cost related to maintain marketing authorization.
+These expenses also include costs related to our subsidiary in Germany, which is focused primarily on marketing NexoBrid, and cost related to maintain marketing authorization.